 Use the MATLAB Coder app to verify the numerical behavior of generated C/C++ code.

-- Software-in-the-Loop Execution From Command Line
+- Software-in-the-Loop Execution from Command Line

 Use MATLAB commands to verify the numerical behavior of generated C/C++ code.

-- Software-in-the-loop Execution For MATLAB Function with Multiple Signatures
+- Software-in-the-Loop Execution for MATLAB Function with Multiple Signatures

 Generate a SIL MEX file for multiple signatures.

-- Debug Generated Code During SIL Execution
+- Debug Generated Code During SIL or PIL Execution

 Use a debugger to understand the behavior of generated code.

 - Create PIL Target Connectivity Configuration for MATLAB